Tutorials

 If you’re considering starting your own smart hydroponic garden, don’t let the perceived complexity hold you back– start small, learn as you go, build your system modularly, and build a system with Viam that fits your plant-growing needs.

-Stay tuned for my step-by-step tutorial to help you get started.
-In the meantime, check out our Codelabs for more tutorials, and if you have any questions, join the conversation in our Discord community or connect with me on TikTok!
+Check out our Codelabs for more tutorials, and if you have any questions, join the conversation in our Discord community or connect with me on TikTok!

 On this page